fpereiro/gotoB/tutorial.md

 ## Chapter 1 - into the code

-To make you lose fear of code - in case you have any - I'm going to make you start a web application from scratch!
+To make you lose fear of code - in case you have any - we're going to create together a web application from scratch!
 You only need the following:

 - A computer.
 - A text editor.